Umag waterfront and marina on the northern Istrian coast

 About Umag

 Umag is best known internationally as one of Croatia's leading tennis destinations, hosting a major summer tournament that brings extra energy to the town each year.
 Yet sport is only one part of its identity.
-Umag also thrives on maritime life, easy-going tourism, and a sociable waterfront culture built around cafés, promenades, and time spent outdoors.
+Umag also thrives on maritime life, easy-going tourism and a sociable waterfront culture built around cafes, promenades and time outdoors.

 Rich Heritage